shaunazzopardi/solidity-cfg-builder/README.md

 ## Tool usage:

-For correct results always make sure that the solidity code compiles with a solidity compiler.
+For correct results always make sure that the Solidity code compiles with a Solidity compiler.

 To use the tool execute: